MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 * Storage and compute most be in the same region
 * Use multiple disks to increase IOPS without increasing cost for storage standard storage (not the case for premium storage)
 * Don't forget to backup your data

+### Caching
+* Three types of caching: No caching
+* Three types of caching: Read caching
+* Three types of caching: Read and write caching